ZupIT/charlescd/ui/README.md

 ### **Testing**

-To run the tests execute `npm run test`.
+To run the tests, execute `npm run test`.

 ### **Run single test**

-To run single test execute `npm run test:watch -- --testPathPattern [your-file-path]`.
+To run single test, execute `npm run test:watch -- --testPathPattern [your-file-path]`.

 ### **Building & Deploying**

-To build the ui, run `npm run build`.
+To build the UI, run `npm run build`.
 The built ui lives in `build/`.

 ### **CRA**

 We use [**create react app**](https://reactjs.org/docs/create-a-new-react-app.html) to create a user interface.
-You may need define a new environment or set up a proxy, etc. For more information, check out [**React's documentation**](https://reactjs.org/docs/getting-started.html).
+You may need to define a new environment or set up a proxy, etc. For more information, check out [**React's documentation**](https://reactjs.org/docs/getting-started.html).

 ## **Documentation**